Apple undercuts Facebook in the augmented reality platform war

 Now Facebook is in danger of that same scenario playing out with augmented reality.

 Facebook knows that sleek, capable, affordable AR glasses are still years away.
-Instead, it sees that phone camera as today’s AR device, which already has massive scale.
+Instead, it sees the phone camera as today’s AR device that already has massive scale.
 So at this year’s F8 in April, it launched the Facebook Camera Effects platform.
 Developers can use its AR Studio program to develop interactive AR experiences that overlay make-believe animation atop the real world, triggered by locations, objects, data streams, and more.

 Facebook has a number of advantages with this strategy.
 Its app is already massively popular, with 1.9 billion monthly users.
-It has 10-year history of working with developers.
-And since everything in AR happens “on camera” it will be easy for users to share the content with friends via Facebook, helping the developers to grow.
+It has 10 years of history working with developers.
+And since everything in AR happens “on camera”, it will be easy for users to share the content with friends via Facebook, helping the developers to grow.

 But as desktop games, brand Pages, and news publishers have learned, depending entirely on Facebook’s walled garden can be risky.
 If Facebook changes directions, seeks to shield its users from noise, or wants to assume more power, there’s little these outsiders can do to control the terms of the deal.
 Suddenly they can see their viral reach decimated, because since Facebook hosts all these developers, poor experiences reflect on it directly so it’s quick to prioritize long-term user satisfaction over everyone else’s businesses.